 - Standard Grievances: We will decide the grievance as fast as the member's condition requires, but no more than 30 calendar days from the date we receive the grievance.
 Written notice of the decision will be issued to the member or their representative, and when appropriate, their provider, within 2 business days of our decision.
 This time frame may be extended for up to 14 calendar days if the member or designee requests an extension, or if we need additional information to review the grievance.
 Written notice to the member or their representative, and when appropriate, their provider, will be issued when an extension is taken.
 For members with other contracts, we will decide the grievance as fast as the member's condition requires, but no more than 30 calendar days from the date we receive the grievance.
+Written notice of the decision will be issued to the member or their representative, and where appropriate, their provider, within 2 business days from the date we receive the grievance.
+Written notice of the decision will be issued to the member or their representative, and where appropriate, their days from the date we receive the grievance.
 Written notice of the decision will be issued to the member or their representative, and where appropriate, their provider, within 2 business days of our decision, but no later than 30 calendar days from the date we receive the grievance. - Expedited Grievances: If the grievance relates to a situation in which a delay would seriously jeopardize the member's life or health or ability to attain, maintain, or regain maximum function or any other urgent matter, Hamaspik Medicare handles the grievance on an expedited basis.